-- Why is HMRC introducing RTI? - HMRC is introducing RTI in order to modernise the Pay As You Earn (PAYE) system and keep pace with changes to modern working patterns.
+- Why has HMRC introduced RTI? - HMRC introduced RTI in order to modernise the Pay As You Earn (PAYE) system and keep pace with changes to modern working patterns.
 Nowadays, many people have more than one job, and can change jobs more frequently.
 This means people sometimes pay the wrong amount of tax.
 RTI provides HMRC with up to date information, so it should be easier to ensure deductions for tax, National Insurance and student loans are accurate.

-- What is changing with RTI? - The way that you calculate PAYE, pay your employees and make payments to HMRC is NOT changing.
-The main difference will be how and when you report your payroll information to HMRC.
+- What has changed with RTI? - The way that you calculate PAYE, pay your employees and make payments to HMRC has NOT changed.
+The main difference is how and when you report your payroll information to HMRC.
 Instead of sending your information to HMRC once a year (via a 'P35' and 'P14s') you are required to send RTI returns each time that you pay your employees, be that weekly, monthly or otherwise.
-Also, you will no longer be required to file starter or leaver forms ('P45' and 'P46') to HMRC as this information will be included as part of your regular RTI submission.
+Also, you are no longer be required to file starter or leaver forms ('P45' and 'P46') to HMRC as this information is included as part of your regular RTI submission.

-- Is Payroll Manager ready to start sending my RTI returns to HMRC? - Yes - Payroll Manager has been granted full HMRC PAYE recognition for RTI and is ready to submit your RTI returns to HMRC from 6 April 2013.
+- Can Payroll Manager send my RTI returns to HMRC? - Yes - Payroll Manager has been granted full HMRC PAYE recognition for RTI and is ready to submit your RTI returns to HMRC.

 - What are the mandatory data items for RTI? - Every RTI submission requires the correct Surname (or family name), Forename, Date of Birth and Gender for each of your employees.
 It is not possible to send an RTI return without each of these items.
 In addition to this, HMRC ask that you provide the correct National Insurance number when known, as this is used to 'match' the data you send to HMRC with that which is held on their database.
 There is also a new mandatory data item - 'Hours Worked'.
 For more details of this, and a full list of mandatory fields please see our data validation guide - www.moneysoft.co.uk/support/payroll-software/guide-RTI-data-validation.htm

-- How can I check that my data is ready for RTI? - There are a number of reports and validation tools within Payroll Manager that have been designed to help you prepare for RTI.
+- How can I check that my data is RTI compliant? - There are a number of reports and validation tools within Payroll Manager that have been designed to help you prepare for RTI.
 The following video shows how to use these tools - www.moneysoft.co.uk/support/payroll-software/video-RTI-data-validation.htm

 Operating under RTI

-- How will Payroll Manager handle RTI? - We have developed a new interface to make the management of your RTI returns simple.
-The 'Employer RTI Schedule' shows which RTI returns need to be sent together with the date that they are due, as well as showing a record of all RTI returns that have already been made during that tax year.
-This new interface will be available to all Payroll Manager users from April 2013, but if you wish to see how it will operate beforehand please see our video guide www.moneysoft.co.uk/support/payroll-software/video-RTI-first-submission.htm
+- How will Payroll Manager handle RTI? - The 'Employer RTI Schedule' shows which RTI returns need to be sent together with the date that they are due, as well as showing a record of all RTI returns that have already been made during that tax year .To see how it operates please see our video guide www.moneysoft.co.uk/support/payroll-software/video-RTI-first-submission.htm

-- When do I need to file my RTI returns? - You need to send your first RTI submission to HMRC on the first pay day on or after 6 April 2013.
-You will then need to send an RTI return every time you pay your employees e.g. weekly, 2-weekly, 4-weekly or monthly.
+- When do I need to file my RTI returns? - You need to send your RTI submissions to HMRC on or before each pay day.

 - What information will I be sending? - There a number of RTI submission types, the main ones being the Full Payment Submission (FPS) and the Employer Payment Summary (EPS).